day8/re-frame/docs/EffectfulEvents.md

 Wait on.
 What "necessary side-effecting"?

-Well, `app-db` is a ratom, right?
-It contains the application state.
-After each event handler runs, it must be `reset!` to the newly returned value.  re-frame's steps for each event are:
+Well, application state is stored in `app-db`, right?
+And it is a ratom.
+After each event handler runs, it must be `reset!` to the newly returned value.
+That, right there, is the necessary side effecting.
-  1. extract the value (a map) from `app-db` (a ratom)
-  2. call the registered event handler with this `db` value as the first argument
-  3. `reset!` the returned value back into `app-db`

-So, we get to live in our ascetic functional world because re-frame is looking after the "necessary side-effects" on `app-db`.
+We get to live in our ascetic functional world because re-frame is looking after the "necessary side-effects" on `app-db`.
 Interesting.

 ### Et tu, React?